Practical tips to help people living with depression

 Living with depression isn’t something you should have to face on your own.
 It is a treatable illness and there are several treatment options available to help you manage the condition.

 Talk to your GP first.
-They will be able to provide you with access to the support that you need, which can be a combination of medication and talking therapies like Cognitive Behaviour Therapy.
+They will be able to provide you with access to the support that you need, which can be a combination of medication and talking therapies like cognitive behavioural therapy (CBT).

 You can also turn to Priory for support when living with depression.
 With prompt access to experienced consultant psychiatrists and therapists, the team can help you to get the care you need to improve your wellbeing.